jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 ## Physical Placement

-1. Place thermocouple on bed
+1. Place thermocouple on bed (Should be as close to thermistor location as possible/accept on top of bed)
 2. Place fiberglass pipe insulation over thermocouple
-3. Place pieced of card board on top of insulation (To evenly compre
+3. Place pieced of card board on top of insulation (To evenly compress when we lower hotend)
-4. Manually lower hot end over insulation and thermocouple to secure
+4. Manually lower hot end over cardboard insulation to secure and insulate thermocouple to bed

 ## Setup Firmware
 1. edit configuration_adv.h